tidymodels/modelenv/tests/testthat/_snaps/set_model_engine.md

       set_model_engine("street", "partition", c("glmnet", "stats"))
     Condition
       Error in `set_model_engine()`:
       !
-Please supply a character string for an engine name (e.g. `'stats'`).
+Please supply a character string for an engine name (e.g. "stats").
+Not a character vector.

 ---